 \paragraph{Problem Formulation.} In what follows, we formulate \tABR, an online optimization problem for the bitrate and view adaptation of \threesixty video streaming.
-In \tABR, the objective is to maximize the expected quality of experience (QoE) of the user, including two terms: 1) the utility term that is related to quality of the video watched by the user, such utility is an increasing function of the quality of the segment, and 2) the smoothness of streaming term that captures continuous playback without rebuffering.
+In \tABR, the objective is to maximize the expected QoE of the user, including two terms: 1) the utility term that is related to quality of the video watched by the user, and 2) the smoothness of streaming term that captures continuous playback without rebuffering.
 The first term directly depends on the bitrate downloaded by the streaming algorithm, i.e., the higher the bitrate, the higher the utility.
 The second term captures the expected smoothness of video streaming.
-Rebuffering happens when at least one of the segments inside \AF is not completely downloaded during playback time.
+Rebuffering happens when at least one of the tiles inside \AF is not completely downloaded during playback time.
 Note that the above two terms conflict with each other.
-To maximize the utility, an ABR algorithm must download the highest possible bitrate segments.
-However, to maximize the expected continuous smooth playback, the ABR algorithm must download low-bitrate segments.
+To maximize the utility, an ABR algorithm must download the highest possible bitrate tiles.
+However, to maximize the expected continuous smooth playback, the ABR algorithm must download low-bitrate tiles.
 Thus, to maximize the sum of both terms, the ABR algorithm must balance the two conflicting requirements.

-We now formulate QoE mathematically captures the utility as the sum of the two terms $U_K$ and $R_K$. $U_K$ represents the time-average expected playback utility the video player prepares for the user over the sequence of segments and is defined as follows.
+We now formulate QoE mathematically to capture the utility as the sum of the two terms $U_K$ and $R_K$.
+The first term $U_K$ represents the time-average expected playback utility the video player prepares for the user over the sequence of chunks and is defined as

-where $T_{end}$ is the moment video player finishes playback time of the last chunk, and $a_{k, d, m}$ is a binary optimization variable in the \tABR problem: $a_{k, d, m}=1$ if segment with bitrate $m$ is selected to download for tile $d$ of chunk $k$; 0, otherwise.
-Let $t_k$ denotes the time the video player completes the download of segments that belong to chunk $k-1$ and decides about the segments of $k^{th}$ chunk.
-And $T_k$ shows the time interval between finishing downloading chunks $k-1$ and $k$, i.e., $T_k = t_{k+1} - t_k$.
-In Equation~\eqref{eq:UK}, $p_{k, d}$ is the probability of the tile $d$ being inside \AF during playback time of $k^{th}$ chunk.
+where $T_{\text{end}}$ is the time the video player finishes playback of the last chunk, and $a_{k, d, m}$ is a binary optimization variable in the \tABR problem: $a_{k, d, m}=1$ if bitrate index $m$ is selected for tile $d$ of chunk $k$; 0, otherwise.
+The second QoE term is denoted by $R_K$, which targets the playback smoothness as follows.